Flotype/now/doc/public/user_manual.md

 client, but they will be available wherever `this.user` is available.

-###Client connected/disconnected events on the server

-NowJS allows you to specify a callback to be fired when a client connects or disconnects on the server.
-To set a listener for the events, do the following:

-    everyone.on('connect', function(){});
-    everyone.on('disconnect', function(){});

-The callbacks are run in the context `this.now` and `this.user`.
-This makes it easy to access information about that client for setup or setdown procedures.
-Note that we provide aliases for these functions in the form of `everyone.connected(callback)` and `everyone.disconnected(callback)`.
-Also note that these functions are available for all groups and are triggered by the `addUser(clientId)` and `removeUser(clientId)` events.

 ###Client ready event on the client

 NowJS allows you to specify a callback to be fired when the client has